mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 The *rpp* tool helps you to

-- create a first project directory (todo: project types ai+viz),
+- create a first project directory,
 - find suitable DICOM files on your disc (working, might crash on some non-DICOM files),
 - trigger a processing task (working), and
 - build and test a containerized workflow package (in progress),